 When applying for the youth employment program, consider the following:

-The Youth Employment Program provides students with a work placement in government that allows them to explore the public service and to gain practical work experience.
+- The program provides students with a work placement in government that allows them to explore the public service and gain practical work experience

-In order to be eligible for the BC Public Service’s Youth Employment Program, students must have been enrolled in full-time studies at an accredited educational institution within the past six months.
-Students who meet these criteria at an education institution located outside of BC are eligible for the Youth Employment Program.
+To be eligible for the BC Public Service’s youth employment program, students must have been enrolled in full-time studies at an accredited educational institution within the past 6 months.
+Students who meet these criteria at an educational institution located outside of B.C. are eligible for the youth employment program.

-The Co-operative Education Training Program is an alternative employment program that provides students, who are registered in a co-operative education program at their post-secondary institution, an opportunity to expand their skills by working on projects that augment their field of study.
+The Co-op Employment Program is an alternative employment program that provides students registered in a cooperative education program at their post-secondary institution an opportunity to expand their skills by working on projects that augment their field of study.

-Opportunities to work for the BC Public Service through the Youth Employment Program are advertised through the BC Public Service Career Centre.
+Opportunities to work for the BC Public Service through the youth employment program may be advertised through the BC Public Service current job postings.

-The Youth Employment Program offers two employment options depending on the level of schooling of the student:
+The youth employment program offers 2 employment options, depending on the level of schooling:

-- Level 1 is for students who have enrolled in full-time studies at an accredited educational institution within the past six months at Grade 12 or below.
+- Level 1 is for students who have enrolled in full-time studies at an accredited educational institution within the past 6 months at Grade 12 or below

-- Level 2 is for students who have enrolled in full-time studies at an accredited educational institution within the past six months at a post-secondary level.
+- Level 2 is for students who have enrolled in full-time studies at an accredited educational institution within the past 6 months at a post-secondary level